top of page

 FRAME

-Learn to compose the frame with line, surface, and light – figure/ground, edges, and balance for clear, atmospheric images.
+Learn to compose the frame through line, surface, and light – balancing structure and space to create clear, atmospheric images.

 THE